hsdn/tera-guide-core/README.md

 ## Custom translation

 If necessary, you can add your own translation of the commands, GUI and dungeon list.
-To do this, create a **lang** folder into root directory of your module, add files there [strings.js](https://raw.githubusercontent.com/hsdn/tera-guide-core/master/lib/lang/strings.js) and [dungeons.js](https://raw.githubusercontent.com/hsdn/tera-guide-core/master/lib/lang/dungeons.js).
-And edit them to include your translation.
-It is recommended to use the ISO code to language specify in the array of strings.
+To do this, create a **lang** folder into root directory of your module, add there files [strings.js](https://raw.githubusercontent.com/hsdn/tera-guide-core/master/lib/lang/strings.js) and [dungeons.js](https://raw.githubusercontent.com/hsdn/tera-guide-core/master/lib/lang/dungeons.js), and edit them to include your translation.
+It is recommended to use ISO code to specify the language in the string arrays.

-Next, edit your **settings_migrator.js** by changing the `language` parameter, specify the ISO code of your language on it (the language code must match the one specified in the guide files and files above).
-To specify the your language for message strings in guide files, use the keys `message_LANG` (where `LANG` is the ISO code of your language), for example: `message_RU`.
+At next edit your **settings_migrator.js** by changing the `language` parameter to specify your language code (the code must match the one specified in the guide files and files above).
+To specify the your language for message strings in guide files, please use the keys in format `message_LANG` (where `LANG` is the ISO code of your language), for example: `message_RU`.

 ## Available guides

-Based on this module, a lot of guides have already been created for all long dungeons.
+Based on this module, many guides have already been created for all dungeons.
 The guide script files are available here: https://github.com/hsdn/tera-guide/tree/master/guides

 ## Credits